Rhythm Culture,has been playing

-the Pacific Northwest music and festival scene for just
+the Pacific Northwest music and festival scene for over 15

-Culture has placed its focus on developing its own signature
+years.
+The Band has placed its focus on developing its own

-sound driven by a reggae beat.
-Combining their individual
+signature sound driven by a reggae beat.
+Combining their

-influences of the Caribbean and the Americas, and using
+individual influences of the Caribbean and the Americas,

-a roots reggae foundation, the band infuses blues and jazz
+and using a roots reggae foundation, the band infuses blues

-into their brand of Reggae music, guaranteed to get even
+and jazz into their brand of Reggae music, guaranteed to

 guitar, bass, keyboards, drums and trumpet, consists of

-five core musicians who represent a variety of age groups
+four to five core musicians who represent a variety of

-and different backgrounds.
-On the larger festival stages
+age groups and different backgrounds.
+On the larger festival

-we invite one or more of our talented guest musicians to
+stages we invite one or more of our talented guest musicians

 Culture's first release features several of these musicians.